damian0815/InvokeAI/docs/features/IMG2IMG.md

 ![](../assets/img2img/000046.1592514025.png)

 In both cases the image is nice and clean and "finished", but because at strength `0.7` Stable Diffusion has been give so much more freedom to improve on my badly-drawn flames, they've come out looking much better.
 You can really see the difference when looking at the latent steps.
-There's so much more noise on the first image with strength `0.7`:
+There's more noise on the first image with strength `0.7`:

 ![](../assets/img2img/000046.steps.gravity.png)